mjt-izadi/Numerical-Solution-to-Kernel-PDEs/notes.md

 $$\frac{\partial k(\xi, \eta)}{\partial \xi} = -\frac{\lambda + c}{4} + \frac{\lambda + c}{4}\int_0^{\eta} k(\xi, \sigma)d\sigma$$
 Then, integrate this equation with respect to $\xi$ from $\eta$ to $\xi$ and apply the first boundary condition to get:
 $$k(\xi, \eta) = -\frac{\lambda + c}{4}(\xi - \eta) + \frac{\lambda + c}{4}\int_{\eta}^{\xi}\int_0^{\eta} k(\rho, \sigma) d\sigma d\rho$$

-### Discretization of doamin
 Now the partial differential equation has taken the form of an integral equation.

+### Discretization of domin
-To find an approximate solution numerically, the triangular spatial domain $(\xi, \eta)$ of the kernel functions is discretized into computational points on an equally-spaced square grid and the integrals are approximated by the use of a composite trapezoidal rule.
-Hence, the integral equation is discretized into a system of linear equations that can be solved efficiently.
+To find an approximate solution to the integral equation numerically, the triangular spatial domain of the kernel function in $(\xi, \eta)$ coordinates is discretized into computational points on an equally-spaced square grid, as shown in the following figure.

 <p align="center">
   <img src="Figures/kernel2.png" alt="Kernel domain discretization"/>